-Alexis has lived in a tiny home for years now, and hopes eventually, there’s a nationwide shift in the conversation.
+Alexis has lived in a tiny home for years now and hopes eventually, there’s a nationwide shift in the conversation.

 “The living tiny legally series is a passion project,” she said.
 “We sincerely believe that legal acceptance is necessary to give more people the opportunity to live tiny safely and without the fear of eviction.
 This is crucial for housing in America.
 More options are needed, so this is our public service.
-The funny thing is, there’s so much talk about affordable housing, or attainable housing as I call it, but there’s very little action to make something happen.
+The funny thing is, there’s so much talk about affordable housing or attainable housing as I call it, but there’s very little action to make something happen.
 We want to empower people into action.
-There’s a real housing crisis across the country and its going to take some creative thinking to solve it.”
+There’s a real housing crisis across the country and it’s going to take some creative thinking to solve it.”

 Check out some of Alexis and Christian’s videos here: